kubernetes-retired/external-storage/snapshot/volume-snapshotting-proposal.md

 There are a few uniqueness related to snapshots:

 * Both users and admins might create snapshots.
-Users should only get access to the snapshots belong to their namespaces.
+Users should only get access to the snapshots belonging to their namespaces.
 For this aspect, snapshot objects should be in user namespace.
-Admins might to choose expose the snapshots they created to some users who have access to those volumes.
+Admins might want to choose to expose the snapshots they created to some users who have access to those volumes.

-* After snapshots are taken, users might use them to create new volumes or restore the existing volumes back the time when the snapshot is taken.
+* After snapshots are taken, users might use them to create new volumes or restore the existing volumes back to the time when the snapshot is taken.

 * There are use cases that data from snapshots taken from one namespace need to be accessible by users in another namespace.